 You may have heard the term before, but aren’t exactly sure what it means, how it can benefit your business, or why it’s named after a tree.
 So what is evergreen content?
-Evergreen content is content that is relevant now and long after it is published.
+Evergreen content is content that is relevant now and long after it is published (such as this very slightly updated post from a few years ago).
 It can show up in a variety of formats, such as ‘how-to’ articles, top ten lists, case studies, and much more.

 The most important aspect of evergreen content is its long-term potential.
 The fact it will still be relevant in the future makes it a great tool for building your SEO strategy.
 By publishing content that will be in demand for years to come, you’re creating something that will be fresh for new readers at any time they visit your site.
 While the value of creating timely articles on current, relevant topics should not be overlooked, basing your whole strategy around this is an approach that won’t allow you to get the most out of your content.